MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-CsTeamsShiftsConnectionInstance.md

 ```

 ### -ProxyUseDefaultCredentials
-Use the default credentials for the proxy
+Use the default credentials for the proxy.

 ```yaml
 Type: SwitchParameter